 There are few places in Banff National Park more beautiful than the Lake Louise area.
-After spending a day exploring around the world-renowned, glacial-fed turquoise waters of Lake Louise or hiking around the iconic Moraine Lake, there’s no better feeling than walking into the lobby of one of best hotels in Lake Louise.
+After spending a day exploring around the world-renowned, glacial-fed turquoise waters of Lake Louise or hiking around the iconic Moraine Lake, there’s no better feeling than walking into the lobby of one of the best hotels in Lake Louise.

 If your Banff vacation includes plans to visit Lake Louise, make your stay memorable at one of these excellent Lake Louise hotels.